gatsbyjs/gatsby/docs/docs/reference/rendering-options/server-side-rendering.md

 ## Working with server-rendered pages locally

 Server-rendered pages work with both `gatsby develop` and `gatsby serve`.
-Page will be re-generated on each request.
+The page will be re-generated on each request.

 ## Using in production

-Server-side rendering requires a running NodeJS server.
-You can put NodeJS running `gatsby serve` behind a CDN, however it requires additional infrastructure: monitoring, logging, crash-recovery, etc.
+Server-Side Rendering requires a running NodeJS server.
+You can put NodeJS running `gatsby serve` behind a content delivery network (CDN) like [Fastly](https://www.fastly.com/), however that also requires additional infrastructure (like monitoring, logging, and crash-recovery).

 Complete setup with auto-scaling is available for you in [Gatsby Cloud](/products/cloud/) out-of-the-box.